FrancescoBellini92/UFEND_5/readme.md

 ## Components, dependency injection and routing
 Being familiar with Angular, client logic was split in components and services.

-Dependency injection was implemented, and components were built with a combination of custom elements and shadow DOM to maintain encapsulation of style and DOM attributes.
+Dependency injection was implemented, and components were implemented as Web Components

 Routing was implemented via hash changes